-- You get to hear how clear the notes of the exercise sound at full power (when every note is picked).
+- You get to hear how clear the notes of the guitar practice exercise sound at full power (when every note is picked).
 Your intention must be to make your hammer ons and pull offs as articulate as your picked notes (even though this is not physically possible).
 This intention helps you refine the power of your legato playing.

 Finger strength gadgets do not help your finger strength for legato.
 Trills (rapid alternation of hammer ons and pull offs) do.
 Trills also help you control excess tension in your fingers and make your fingers more independent of each other.